ant-design/ant-design/components/form/index.en-US.md

 </Form.Item>
 ```

-You can use HOC to solve this problem:
+You can use HOC to solve this problem, don't forget passing props to form control component:

 ```jsx
 const MyInput = (props) => (